whayler1/luvup-app/README.md

 ### detox tests
 - run the `./add-detox-exponent.sh` script to add the exponent app binary locally.
 If you have not run it before you must run `chmod +x ./add-detox-exponent.sh`
 - run `yarn ios` in the terminal
+- press shift+command+K to enable the simulator keyboard
 - run `yarn e2e` in a separate terminal window while `yarn ios` is running.